The new version of that Marvel character in Doctor Strange 2, explained

 Warning: Major spoilers for Doctor Strange 2 follow.
 If you haven’t seen the movie yet, look away now!

-So, who is Captain Marvel in Doctor Strange 2, anyway?
-It’s not Carol Danvers in the Illuminati’s universe, with the cosmic hero instead being a familiar face in a very different role.
+Captain Marvel makes an appearance as a prominent member of the Illuminati, but she's not Brie Larson's Carol Danvers.
+In fact, she's not Carol Danvers at all.
+Though her powers might be the same, the high-flying hero is very different in this particular universe.

-Read on as we dissect the question of Captain Marvel in Doctor Strange 2: who plays her, the character’s history, and how she might have gained those powers.
+Read on as we dissect Captain Marvel in Doctor Strange 2: the character’s history, the actor who plays her, and how she might have obtained those powers.

 Who is Captain Marvel in Doctor Strange 2?